In this guide check out how to fix 5G not working or not showing up error on Android phones.

 - Now tap on Advanced > Access Point Name.

-It's always recommended to follow your network provider instructions on 5G APN settings.
+It's always recommended to follow your network provider instructions on the 5G APN settings.

 Reset Your Phone's Network Settings